 Students are selected for admission to the Baltimore School for the Arts through yearly auditions.
 The audition process is designed to identify students with the potential for a career in the arts.
 Admission is based solely on an audition/portfolio review in the student's art discipline, conducted by the school's professional arts faculty.

 Our facilities, housed in the landmark Alcazar building and an historic brownstone on Cathedral Street, are specially designed to support the school's mission.
 They include a recital hall, music practice rooms, art studios, costume and scene shops, and rehearsal spaces.
+In August 2014, the school opened its state-of-the-art Center for Collaborative Arts & Technology located in the school's library.
 A performance hall, a black box theatre, and a visual arts exhibition space provide professional-level showcases for the performances and a venue for the community to enjoy a range of performances and exhibitions each year.
-BSA also offers a free after school arts instruction program, TWIGS, as well as a variety of other educational programs for City Schools.
+For location and parking, click here.

 BSA is one of the most successful public schools in the state of Maryland and one of the five best arts high schools in America.
 It is also an important part of Baltimore's cultural landscape, collaborating and working with area arts organizations including the BSO, the Walters, Everyman Theatre and Centerstage, the BMA, the MdHS and others.